The New Jersey Digital Government Summit is where innovation meets impact!

 Hagen Hottmann

-Deputy CTO for Enterprise Services
+Deputy Chief Technology Officer for Enterprise Services

 Office of Information Technology